 Under Construction Notices

 As stressful as it is trying to create an amazing site as quickly as possible, what about your legions of fans anxiously waiting by their computer for your website to finally launch?
-An “Under Construction” notice was pretty common practice to reassure visitors that you’re hard at work and haven’t forgotten about them.
+An “Under Construction” notice was pretty common practice in old web design to reassure visitors that you’re hard at work and haven’t forgotten about them.
 Now, people generally re-launch a page, redirect to a new page or put up a less… aggressive-looking sign.

 Speaking of aggressive, why limit your font to the second dimension when you could accost visitors with a combination of font, color, texture AND the most impressive GIF action?
 Making text jump out at visitors by setting it on fire was actually a thing.
 We also had icy text, watery text, floating text and various patterns and combinations of them all.
 Adding animation to the font was dramatic and life-changing.